linode/docs/docs/guides/security/basics/using-fail2ban-to-secure-your-server-a-tutorial/index.md

 -   `action`: This can be added as an additional setting, if the default action is not suitable for the jail.
 Additional actions can be found in the `action.d` folder.

 {{< note >}}
 Jails can also be configured as individual `.conf` files placed in the `jail.d` directory.
-The format will remain the same.
+The format remains the same.
 {{< /note >}}

 ## Using Fail2ban Filters to Secure Your Server